Written by Marijn Overvest | Reviewed by Sjoed Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 By designing a solid procurement strategy, organizations can create a clear outline of what they want, how they will negotiate their terms, how to ensure the purchased products are delivered on time, as well as how to build strong relationships with their suppliers.

-For instance, PepsiCo reaffirmed its capabilities by streamlining its global sourcing, which reaffirmed its ability to succeed in its objective of reaching productivity savings worth $5 billion by 2019.
+For instance, PepsiCo reaffirmed its capabilities by streamlining its global sourcing, which reaffirmed its ability to succeed in its objective of reaching productivity savings worth $5 billion.

 In their five-year strategy, they incorporated enhanced investment in industrial automation, restructuring their supply chain, and refining back-office operations with the aim of modernizing the overall organization across the entire enterprise.